MohamedMohsen01/Python-Projects/Spotify & Youtube Data Analysis/README.md

 - Changed the data types as needed.

 ## Exploratory Data Analysis (EDA):
-Some of the questions I've answered based on the data:
-What are the Top 10 Artists with the highest total Streams on Spotify?
-How can I retrieve the top 10 Artists with the highest total views on YouTube?
-Which are the Top 10 Artists with the highest total number of comments?
-What are the Top 10 Artists with the highest total likes on YouTube?
-What are the Top 10 Songs with the highest total Streams on Spotify?
-How can I retrieve the top 10 Artists with the highest average total views on YouTube and streams on Spotify?
-Which are the Top 10 Songs with the highest total number of comments on YouTube?
-Which Songs have the highest total likes on YouTube in the top 10 ranking?
-How can I retrieve the top 10 Songs with the highest total views on YouTube?
-Can you provide a list of the Top 10 most liked Songs on YouTube along with their Artists?
-What are the Top 10 Most Viewed Songs on YouTube along with their Artists?
-How do the most-watched Songs on YouTube compare to the Songs with the highest total number of Streams on Spotify?
-Which Album type tends to receive higher views on YouTube?
-How can I identify the top 10 Albums with the highest number of views on YouTube?
-Which album has garnered the highest number of comments on YouTube?
-Which album has received the highest number of Likes on YouTube?
-What albums have received the highest total number of Streams on Spotify?
-Can you provide a list of the Top 10 YouTube channels with the highest total number of likes?
-How can I find the Top 10 YouTube channels with the highest number of Views?
-What is the distribution of Album Types?
-What are the Top 10 Licensed Albums on YouTube and Spotify?
+1. Some of the questions I've answered based on the data:
+2. What are the Top 10 Artists with the highest total Streams on Spotify?
+3. How can I retrieve the top 10 Artists with the highest total views on YouTube?
+4. Which are the Top 10 Artists with the highest total number of comments?
+5. What are the Top 10 Artists with the highest total likes on YouTube?
+6. What are the Top 10 Songs with the highest total Streams on Spotify?
+7. How can I retrieve the top 10 Artists with the highest average total views on YouTube and streams on Spotify?
+8. Which are the Top 10 Songs with the highest total number of comments on YouTube?
+9. Which Songs have the highest total likes on YouTube in the top 10 ranking?
+10. How can I retrieve the top 10 Songs with the highest total views on YouTube?
+11. Can you provide a list of the Top 10 most liked Songs on YouTube along with their Artists?
+12. What are the Top 10 Most Viewed Songs on YouTube along with their Artists?
+13. How do the most-watched Songs on YouTube compare to the Songs with the highest total number of Streams on Spotify?
+14. Which Album type tends to receive higher views on YouTube?
+15. How can I identify the top 10 Albums with the highest number of views on YouTube?
+16. Which album has garnered the highest number of comments on YouTube?
+17. Which album has received the highest number of Likes on YouTube?
+18. What albums have received the highest total number of Streams on Spotify?
+19. Can you provide a list of the Top 10 YouTube channels with the highest total number of likes?
+20. How can I find the Top 10 YouTube channels with the highest number of Views?
+21. What is the distribution of Album Types?
+22. What are the Top 10 Licensed Albums on YouTube and Spotify?
+23. What is the distribution of the 'official_video' and 'Licensed' features?
+24. Can you conduct a comprehensive analysis of different features for the top 10 most viewed songs?
+25. How can I visualize the correlation between different numerical variables using a Pairplot?
+26. Can you create a histogram to visualize all the important features of Songs?
+27. What does the Pairplot of the most important numerical features reveal?
+28. Is there any correlation between the features displayed in the matrix heatmap?
+29. Are there any relationships between views and likes on YouTube videos with respect to their Album type?
+30. How do Likes and Comments relate to the album type of YouTube videos?
+31. Is there a correlation between Views and Streams for the analyzed data?
+32. Can you explore the correlation between Acoustiness and Energy?
+33. Is there a correlation between Energy and Loudness in the Songs data?
+34. How does Speechiness correlate with Tempo in the Songs dataset?
+35. What is the relationship between Tempo and Key in the Songs dataset?
+36. Can you analyze the relationship between Liveness and Speechiness?
+37. What is the relationship between Speechiness and Instrumentalness in the Songs data?
+38. How are Instrumentalness and Acousticness related to each other?
+39. Is there a relationship between Danceability and Energy in the Songs dataset?
+40. What is the relationship between Loudness and Energy in the analyzed data?
+41. Can you explain the relationship between Valence and Energy in the Songs data?